core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-   In addition, the following applies if the server intends to reply with multiple non-notification responses to a group request.
+   In addition, the following applies if the server intends to reply with multiple responses, within the long exchange established by the corresponding request.

-   - The server MUST use the stored value of the 'kid' parameter from the group request (see {{ssec-verify-request}}), as value for the 'request_kid' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).
+   - The server MUST use the stored value of the 'kid' parameter from the request (see {{ssec-verify-request}}), as value for the 'request_kid' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

-   - The server MUST use the stored value of the 'kid context' parameter from the group request (see {{ssec-verify-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).
+   - The server MUST use the stored value of the 'kid context' parameter from the request (see {{ssec-verify-request}}), as value for the 'request_kid_context' parameter in the external_aad structure (see {{sec-cose-object-ext-aad}}).

 * In step 3, if any of the following two conditions holds, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
 This prevents the server from reusing the AEAD nonce from the request together with the same encryption key.

-   - The response is not the first response that the server sends to the request, regardless of whether it is an Observe notification {{RFC7641}} or a non-notification response to a group request (see {{sec-replay-protection-responses}}).
+   - The response is not the first response that the server sends to the request.

    - The server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}).